 Discover Victoria’s wild edges and fresh-from-the-farm food (and drink!)

 BC’s capital is called the Garden City for good reason.
-There are numerous manicured spots to admire the hydrangeas, from the sprawling Butchart Gardens to the well-tended flowerbeds at Beacon Hill Park.
+There are numerous manicured gardens such as the sprawling Butchart Gardens or the well-tended flowerbeds at Beacon Hill Park.
 But for something new and a little more uncultivated, it’s worthwhile seeking out the city’s wild side.

 Head into the rainforest at Francis/King Regional Park just outside of town to walk among towering cedars, Sitka spruce, and the red-barked arbutus trees, on a small group tour with Elemental Magick Adventures.
 A guide will instruct you to be present in the moment, aware of the sights, sounds, and smells of the ancient surroundings.
 This nature immersion is called “forest bathing,” a practice that lowers blood pressure and increases vitality.

-If your goal is to increase adrenaline, though, get out on the water with a rented kayak or on a tour with Ocean River Sports—kayak excursions depart daily from the Inner Harbour and Oak Bay.
+No trip to Victoria is complete without getting up close and personal with the ocean.
+Get out on the water with Ocean River Sports—sea kayak and stand-up paddleboard excursions depart daily from the Inner Harbour and Oak Bay.
 Gliding across the water is an exhilarating way to spot seals, otters, eagles, and maybe even a whale.